 Protecting Ancient Crafts

-Italian Special Occasions DMC, in collaboration with its partner Studiainitalia, is developing a new project called Creative Italy.
+Italian Special Occasions DMC, in collaboration with its partner Studiainitalia, have developed a project called Creative Italy.
 It is dedicated to embracing and safeguarding ancient crafts, allowing travellers to interact with artisans, to put their creativity and skills to the test, and to experience authenticity in a whole new way.
 Why?

 Craftsmanship has always played an important role in Italy’s history, economy and social fabric, making it a rich Nation in terms of creativity, inspiration and high-level artistic skills.
 Every region has its own typical activities with century-old traditions, handed down from generation to generation.
 The variety of manual crafts is simply amazing, but often ignored and underestimated by many in today’s world, who prefer to embrace consumerism.